DiogoMeloNPU/eurDyscover_open_field_analysis/README.md

 ### 2. data_analysis

 ### 3. data_structuring

-### 4. preprocess_cnmfe_mat2py
-1. **Batch_convertSources2D_simplerFiles.m** (searches for all neuron.mat files and calls **Sources2D_to_simple_mat.m**)
-2. **Sources2D_to_simple_mat.m** (converts these files into a basic .mat file that can be opened in Python using scipy.io.loadmat.)
-3. **Sources2D.m** (matlab class)

-- Source2D class doesn't exist in Python.
-So, to work with this information in Python it is necessary to create new files in which 'neuron', a Sources2D object, is unfolded into matrices that can be manipulated in Python, as lists or numpy arrays.
-This script performs the described task by searching for the original CNFME mat files in the folder 'Organized_data_JAS' (Google Drive) and generates the desired simpler/readable .mat file in the respective folder for easy access.
-Keep in mind that for this, you need to have the path of your function 'Sources2D_to_simple_mat.m', as well as 'Sources2D.m' in your MATLAB search path.

-### 5. Jupyter notebooks
-- Several preliminary analysis, including a script for single session analysis was developed and reproduced for 4 example sessions (Wt/Bl; Wt/W09; DYTd1/Bl; DYTd1/W09) in 4 different Jupyter Notebooks.
-These files are being used to generalize the analysis for all subjects.
-- **Single_session_analysis.ipynb** (main script)

-### 4. Python files

 - Let's start with **DystoniaDataFrame.py**.
 This file is necessary to generate a pickle/csv file containing all the informationon the available files for all sessions.
 Generally, if a specific file for one session of one mice exists, the Google Drive file path will be in the respective folder.
 If the file does not exist, or is stored elsewhere there will be an empty cell.
 Some other notations are being used, namely -1 whose meaning is explained in the respective module in which such files are being generated.

 - "Organize" modules.
 There is a set of modules (python files) with the pattern "organizeDF" which have a similar structure.
 There is a different module for every file I want to create to help the analysis.
 Each file ultimately serves for creating a simpler data structure with some type of data, namely: